Hlnchng/GPT/README.md

 # Minimal Generative Pre-trained Transformer (GPT) Language Model Implemented from Scratch in Python

-A educational reimplementation of Karpathy’s GPT.
+A reimplementation of Karpathy’s GPT.

 ## Code Overview